-The Company has sales revenue in 2022 in the amount of 2.371.71 million THB. a decrease of 1.639.17 million THB. or 40.87%.
-The Company's ownership transfer has decreased compared to the year 2021 with sales revenue of 4,010.88 million THB because The Company has not transferred ownership of new projects that have been completed this year.
-All of the transfers of the ownership of The Company are from the sale of the existing projects that were completed before 2022, resulting in a decrease in sales revenue.
+The Company has sales revenue in 2022 in the amount of 2,371.71 million baht, a decrease of 1,639.17 million baht, or 40.87%.
+The Company's ownership transfer has decreased compared to the year 2021 with sales revenue of 4,010.88 million baht because The Company has not transferred ownership of new projects that have been completed this year.
+All the transfers of the ownership of The Company are from the sale of the existing projects that were completed before 2022, resulting in a decrease in sales revenue.
 In 2022, there were 12 projects transferred in ownership.
-Most of the sales revenue came from ownership transfers in MARU Ladprao 15 and Maru Ekkamai 2 projects, which were completed and started ownership transferring at the end of 2020.
-The Company has the total revenue of these 2 projects of 1,077.24 million THB, accounting for 45.42% of sales revenue.
-In addition, The Company has revenue from other ongoing projects totaling 1,294.47 million THB, representing 54.58% of sales revenue, such as Maestro 19 Ratchada 19 - Vipha, Metris Rama 9 - Ramkhamhaeng, Metris Pattanakarn - Ekamai, and Metris Ladprao, etc. However, in 2022, The Company transferred ownership and recognized revenue from the Muniq Lang Suan project in the amount of 1,791.68 million THB and the Muniq Sukhumvit 23 project in the amount of 255.82 million THB, which are projects developed by a joint venture in which The Company holds 51.00% of shares, therefore, the revenue of the mentioned projects is not included in the consolidated financial statements.
+Most of the sales revenue came from ownership transfers in MARU Ladprao 15 and Maru Ekkamai 2, which were completed and started ownership transferring at the end of 2020.
+The Company has the total revenue of these 2 projects of 1,077.24 million baht, accounting for 45.42% of sales revenue.
+In addition, The Company has revenue from other ongoing projects totaling 1,294.47 million baht, representing 54.58% of sales revenue, such as Maestro 19 Ratchada 19 - Vipha, Metris Rama 9 - Ramkumhang, Metris Pattanakarn-Ekkamai, and Metris Ladprao, etc. However, in 2022, The Company transferred ownership and recognized revenue from the MUNIQ Lang Suan in the amount of 1,791.68 million baht and the MUNIQ Sukhumvit 23 in the amount of 255.82 million baht, which are projects developed by a joint venture in which The Company holds 51.00% of shares, therefore, the revenue of the mentioned projects is not included in the consolidated financial statements.